NeRdTheNed/SetupOldMCP-FML/README.md

 ## Why?

 Older versions of MCP and Forge take many steps to set up, and sometimes require fixes due to their age.
+I wrote a guide on [how to install Forge 1.2.5 manually](https://gist.github.com/NeRdTheNed/37b84c7a96a0b24fbc1ca76613f5bae6) some years ago, which was fairly tedious.
 Using a shell script is hopefully easier than patching files manually.

 ## License